wanwenli/myblog/_posts/2016-10-25-Kafka-Consumer-Group.md

 According to the
 [official documentation of Kafka](http://kafka.apache.org/documentation.html#introduction), one of its main objectives is to achieve message multicast and broadcast.
-Often it is not an easy concept to understand for newbies.
+Often it is not an easy concept to grasp at the very beginning.
 This article will share a few issues and discoveries about consumer group.

 A good way to start understanding consumer group is